inform-us/requirements_specifications/rules/POM DrEaMing.md

 DIET INTAKE FLOORPLAN

 1. if the latest 'diet intake' reading is 'normal diet' or 'soft diet' then label patient as 'oral diet'
-2.  if the latest 'diet intake' reading is 'free fluid' then label patient as 'free fluids'
+2.  if the latest 'diet intake' reading is 'free fluids' then label patient as 'free fluids'
 3.  if the latest 'diet intake' reading is 'enteral (NG/PEG etc.)' then label patient as 'enteral feeding'
-4.  if the latest 'diet intake' reading is  'parenteral (TPN)' then label patient as 'parental feeding'
+4.  if the latest 'diet intake' reading is  'parenteral (TPN)' then label patient as 'parenteral feeding'
-5.  if the latest 'diet intake' reading is 'NBM' or 'sips' then label patient as 'NBM/sips'
+5.  if the latest 'diet intake' reading is 'NBM' or 'sips' then label patient as 'NBM/sips' TBC
 6.  if the latest 'diet intake' reading is 'other' then label patient as 'other'
-7.  if 'diet intake' has not been completed since 00:00 today, then label patient as 'missing documentation'
+7.  if 'diet intake' has not been completed since 00:00 today, then label patient as 'missing'
 8.  if none of the rules matched then label the patient as 'fallthrough'

   *n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
 This is explained to user in ? button.*